Menus

 News Update

-All students will be eligible for a free breakfast each day in 2023-2024, regardless of their family's financial status.
+All students will be eligible for a free breakfast and free lunch each day in 2024-2025, regardless of their family's financial status.
 All students who qualify for reduced price lunch, will actually be eligible for a free lunch.
 Second breakfasts/lunches, incomplete meals, and a la carte items (ex. milk, juice cups, bottled water) will still need to be paid for at the advertised prices.

 Student Breakfast